|Office:||206E Willard Hall|

 Professional Experiences and Interests

 Dr. Nancy C. Jordan is a professor in the School of Education at the University of Delaware.
-She currently has a 5-year grant from NICHD to develop a number sense intervention for kindergartners at risk for mathematics difficulties.
-The aim of the project is to develop and test a number sense intervention for children at risk for math learning difficulties.
-She also is principal investigator of the Center for Improving Learning of Fractions funded by IES.
+She recently completed a 5-year grant from NICHD to develop a number sense intervention for kindergartners at risk for mathematics difficulties.
+The aim of the project was to develop and test a number sense intervention for children at risk for math learning difficulties.
+She is also principal investigator of the Center for Improving Learning of Fractions funded by IES.

-Professor Jordan holds a Bachelors degree from the University of Iowa, where she was awarded Phi Beta Kappa, a Masters degree from Northwestern and a doctoral degree from Harvard.
-She completed a post-doctoral studies, she taught elementary school children with special needs.
-Recently, Professor Jordan served on the Committee on early Childhood Mathematics of the National Research Council of the National Academies and as a member of the panel of experts for the IES Practice Guide in Early Mathematics.
+Professor Jordan holds a Bachelor’s degree from the University of Iowa, where she was awarded Phi Beta Kappa membership, a Master’s degree from Northwestern University, and a doctoral degree from Harvard University.
+She completed a post-doctoral fellowship at the University of Chicago.
+Before completing her doctoral studies, she taught elementary school children with special needs.
+Recently, Professor Jordan served on the Committee on Early Childhood Mathematics of the National Research Council of the National Academies and as a member of the panel of experts for the IES Practice Guide in Early Mathematics.